 The Government Law Center at Albany Law School, founded in 1978, provides nonpartisan legal research and analysis that federal, state, and local governments need to better serve their communities.

 The GLC brings together a diverse and inclusive group of lawyers, students, scholars, and community partners, while informing nationwide conversations on government, and preparing students for careers as skilled and leading attorneys in public service.

-The Center serves as a bridge between government and academia, providing diverse services to government leaders, public officials, students and the community.
+The GLC serves as a bridge between government and academia, providing diverse services to government leaders, public officials, students and the community.
 We conduct research and studies, sponsor conferences and symposia, and offer a number of training programs.
 These activities may be at the request of governmental entities or on the Center's own initiative.